 Beyond tracking products, companies should also be assessing any physical waste caused by labeling within their four walls.
 All Seasonings Ingredients, Inc. experienced large amounts of pre-printed label stock being wasted – costing thousands of dollars and taking up space in their facility – before bringing label design and printing in-house.

 TEKLYNX has over 30 years of experience helping companies around the word build efficient and effective labeling environments.
 We understand every industry and business is different and have their own unique labeling challenges or goals.

-Let TEKLYNX assess your current labeling process for improvements – such as automatic label printing or centralization of label management – so your labeling environment is stable and agile enough to change with industry trends through 2022 and beyond.
+Let TEKLYNX assess your current labeling process for improvements – such as automatic label printing or centralization of label management – so your labeling environment is stable and agile enough to change with industry labeling trends in 2022 and beyond.

 Doug Niemeyer is the President & General Manager at TEKLYNX Americas.
 He leverages his 25+ years of sales & marketing experience in technology and leadership to help grow the business.
 His passion for leadership, insatiable curiosity, and competitive spirit help to drive success, encourage progress and development while ensuring teams hold positive customer experiences in the highest regard, all with the purpose of helping companies barcode better.
 When he is not working you can find him in a gym, on a field or golf course playing or coaching.

 The COVID-19 pandemic has forced companies to rethink their package labeling processes.
 Manufacturing organizations that have traditionally relied on the use of desktop-based labeler printers with a manual label application process (application by hand) are facing increasing challenges regarding labor shortages driven by the pandemic.READ MORE